-Be it on the set of Marathon Man with Lawrence Olivier and Dustin Hoffman or catching an unforgettable and poignant moment between famous, then divorced, Hollywood couple Robert Wagner and Natalie Wood -- their scene ingeniously written as a screenplay.
+Be it on the set of Marathon Man with Lawrence Olivier and Dustin Hoffman or catching an unforgettable and poignant moment between the famous, then divorced, Hollywood couple Robert Wagner and Natalie Wood -- their ingenious scene written as a screenplay.

-He even talks of the legends such as Joseph Mankiewicz, John Huston, Billy Wilder, Sydney Pollack, Robert Redford, Paul Newman and Norman Jewison.
+He even talks of the legends such as Joseph Mankiewicz, John Huston, Billy Wilder, Sydney Pollack, Robert Redford, Paul Newman, and Norman Jewison.

-Butch Cassidy and the Sundance Kid
+"Butch Cassidy and the Sundance Kid"

 But there is a trade-off.
 That beginning lap we run, regardless of what happens later -- that lap is ours.
 We have the privilege, if you will, of the initial vision.
 We're the ones who first get to make the movie..."

 I sensed a bit of cynicism, but who can't help but detect such skepticism if you had walked in his shoes.

 Sundance: I can't swim!

 Butch: Why, are you crazy?
 The fall'll probably kill you.— "Butch Cassidy and the Sundance Kid" by William Goldman

 Goldman wrote , a 1973 fantasy romance novel, and is considered his best work.
 The story brings together romantic love, romance, comedy, adventure, fantasy, and fairy tales.
 The names of the characters alone bring great delight to my imagination.
 With names such as Buttercup, Inigo Montoya, Fezzik, Prince Humperdinck, it's fanciful.
 However, Westley is a common name.
 The Princess Bride